Scooletz/blog.scooletz.com-posts/2018-07-30-survival-of-the-fittest-systems.md

 date: 2018-07-30 08:55
 author: scooletz
 permalink: /2018/07/30/survival-of-the-fittest-systems/
+image: /img/2018/07/survival.png
+categories: ["architecture", "design"]
+tags: ["architecture", "design"]
+whitebackgroundimage: true
 nocomments: true
-image: /img/2018/07/auto-przeglad.jpg
-categories: ["Architecture", "Design"]
-tags: ["architecture", "design"]
-imported: true
 ---

-This time we'll make it right! *Anonymous software architect planning for a big rewrite.
-2018*
+> This time we'll make it right!

+An anonymous software architect planning for a big rewrite.
+2018

 There's no better feeling that being led through a big rewrite by a prophet saying that this time we'll make it right ;-) Depending on the experience gathered by members of this brave team, one might ask *What will make the difference this time?* or *Are we going to rewrite it again after this rewrite?* At least, I hope they will.
 In the real world and in IT world there's no way to migrate/rewrite/upgrade something once and just leave it.
 This statement is even more true when talking about systems, composed from different pieces, services, things.
 So is there something that might help your system to survive?